Xarritomi/auto-replyarr/README.md

 A simple discord bot written in discord.js which allows you to easily define terms that the bot will look for and respond with a predefined response

+> Supports
+>
+> - Text Validation
+> - Raw Text Validation.
+I.E from hastebin.com
+> - Image Validation.
+Will attempt to extract text from an image

 ## Install

 clone this repo and `cd` into the directory,